penpot/penpot-devtools/README.md

 ## Known issues

-1. Sometimes the DevTools panel gets disconnected from the main context.
+1. Sometimes the DevTools panel gets disconnected from the main context (you can Reload frame inside DevTools to fix this).
-2. Sometimes toggling options doesn't work.

 ## Initialization